Veetaha/veetaha.github.io/src/programming-language-definition.md

 ### Variables

 Variables are a little bit different in different programming languages.
-Here are examples of how you would create a variable in different programming languages:
+Here are examples of how we would create a variable in different programming languages:

 Rust uses the introducer keyword `let` to distinguish between variable declarations and reassignments.
 ```rust